RoelofSetsFire/data-processing-1/13 Design/40 Design 4/10 Content.md

 * Which map is an overall better visualization, and why?

 ## Problem 3:
-find linked views visualisation, explain them including interaction and discuss the role of interaction in the chosen visualisation.
+Find a multiple linked views visualisation on the web (see [Reading 5] for reference).
+Please include a screenshot and link of the visualization.
+Briefly summarize its intended objective and audience.
+Discuss all the interactive elements and their role in the chosen visualisation.

 # Submit
 * Push one pdf containing answers to problem 1, 2 and 3 on Github.
 * Do not forget to put your names in the file!
 * Cite the sources properly.
 * Indicate which text are quotes (by. e.g. italicizing text and using quotation marks).
+* This is a group assignment and will be graded.

 [Confluence by Harshawardhan Nene and Kedar Vaidya]:  http://iibh.apphb.com/
 [critique.pdf]: critique.pdf
+[Reading 4]: /readings/reading-4
+[Reading 5]: /readings/reading-5